enfchAddi/simple-youtube-playlist-downloader/README.md

 # simple-youtube-playlist-downloader
-A simple, multithreaded YouTube playlist downloader in Python
+A simple, multithreaded YouTube playlist downloader in Python I made in like half an hour (currently) Download only stuff you are allowed to, I take no responsibilities on what you download.